rust-lang/blog.rust-lang.org/content/inside-rust/reducing-target-dir-size-on-nightly.md

 ## Does this affect me?

 In the vast majority of situations, you should not notice anything different when `-Zembed-metadata=no` is used, other than the `target` directory becoming smaller.
 However, if you for some reason link to `.rlib` files manually, you might now also have to pass the corresponding `.rmeta` file to the compiler using the `--extern` flag to get access to the crate's metadata.
+Please [let us know][open-an-issue] if you have a use-case like this!

 If you do not do that correctly, you might be greeted with an error similar to this one: